SystemsApproach/ops/arch.rst

 model (represent) the abstract services to be offered to users; store any configuration and control state associated with those models;
-apply that state to the underlying components, ensuring they remain in sync with the operator’s intentions; and authorize the set API calls users try to invoke on each service.
+apply that state to the underlying components, ensuring they remain in sync with the operator’s intentions; and authorize the set of API calls that users try to invoke on each service.
 These details are spelled out in Chapter 5.

 2.4.4 Monitoring and Telemetry